 Sometimes you really do need to read the fine print.

 Once a year, review your homeowners insurance to make sure you can rebuild your whole house in case of a disaster.
-See if you’re adequately covered for things like flood damage, too.
+See if your insurance adequately covers things like flood damage, too.

 Plus, make updates based on recent home improvements, like that fancy burglar alarm you just installed, and ask about any new discounts for bundling with your car insurance.